shirtsgroup/pygo/README.md

   --extend ID           id number of existing simulation to extend
 ````

-See examples subdirectory for example usages.
+See examples subdirectory for example invocations.